andrewcumming/phys457/lecture18.md

 ## Further reading

 - Townsend 11.5 and 11.6 has a lot more detail on fine structure if you are interested.
 - We're starting Townsend Chapter 12 and will talk about the helium atom next time.
+Section 12.1 goes through the idea of exchange symmetry for identical particles.